-12.4 ITF TOURNAMENTS AND EVENTS
+12.4 ITF Tournaments and Events

-All Regional Associations and National Associations are encouraged to implement their own safeguarding policies and procedures consistent with national safeguarding legislation and tennis regulations in the host territory.
+As per Section 7. above all Regional Associations and National Associations are required to implement their own safeguarding policies and procedures consistent with national safeguarding legislation and tennis regulations in the host territory.

 Where an incident of harassment or abuse is alleged concerning a Covered Person at an ITF tournament or event, the ITF will encourage and support the relevant National Association and/or Regional Association to investigate and resolve the allegation in the first instance by implementation of the applicable local safeguarding policies and procedures.
-In the absence of such policies and procedures, or for any of the reasons stated at section 22 below, the ITF will assume jurisdiction to ensure that all safeguarding concerns are investigated and sanctioned as appropriate.
+In the absence of such policies and procedures, or for any of the reasons stated at Section 22. below, the ITF will assume jurisdiction to ensure that all safeguarding concerns are investigated, charged and Sanctioned as appropriate.